tk3369/CircularList.jl/README.md

 ## Features

+It is essentially a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).

 - Adding a new node is _O(1)_
 - Delete an existing node is _O(1)_
-- Ability to hold millions of nodes
+- Ability to handle millions of nodes